BangkitC23-PC673/nutriary-cloud/README.md

 | DELETE | /eat/:id | User can delete the data that has been inputed by ID (do not need to type the colon sign ':', just type the ID) |

 # Deployment
-After being tested locally
+After being tested locally, these is the steps to deploy the RESTful API:
   * Make a project in GCP
-  * Conect the project to the billing account
+  * Connect the project to the billing account
   * Create an App Engine application to deploy the RESTful API
   * Open Cloud Shell in Google Cloud Console
   * Input this command to clone the repository from Github: `git clone -b main https://github.com/BangkitC23-PC673/nutriary-cloud.git`